-A heat pump’s efficiency measured across an entire season is expressed by the SPF (Seasonal Performance Factor) - this either requires a measurement of the seasonal electricity/gas used and the heat produced at the outlet of the heat pump throughout the whole period (measured by a heat meter) or a prediction based on historic weather conditions as well as the parasitic (additional) use of electricity for pumps and controls.
+A heat pump’s efficiency measured across an entire season can be expressed by the SPF (Seasonal Performance Factor) - this either requires a measurement of the seasonal electricity/gas used and the heat produced at the outlet of the heat pump throughout the whole period (measured by a heat meter) or a prediction based on historic weather conditions as well as the parasitic (additional) use of electricity for pumps and controls.
 The are variants of SPFs in use - it is important to know which one is being used.

 Work by the Energy Savings Trust uses the measure of System Efficiency that compares seasonal electricity/gas with the useful heat produced (eg leaving the hot water tank) to provide a more complete picture of the system performance as it will take account of the energy used in pumps, controls, coil deicing and 'top-up' heating.
 (A useful guide to how to undertake measurements to evaluate performance is the free Guide CE298)

-The 2011 report by the Energy Savings Trust showed that the majority of the measured UK installations have a COP of less than 2.2 whereas a recent review indicates that in Germany and Switzerland, where the technology is better established, SPFs for ASHP installations are typically between 2.5 and 2.9, with only some as low as 2.2.
+The 2013 report by the Energy Savings Trust showed the measured UK installations have a average SPF of 2.45 whereas a review indicates that in Germany and Switzerland, where the technology is better established, SPFs for ASHP installations are typically between 2.5 and 2.9.
 So it would not be unreasonable to expect a COP of UK installations would head towards 3.0 in the near future.
-(And it should be noted that the EST report was apparently considering only retrofitted, not new build, installations).

 As well as improved standards of installation technology will also improve and reportedly heat pumps are already available in the Japanese and far eastern market with higher COPs.